 But the truth is, you feel it the most through the little things.

-It’s in the fact that half my phone contacts are out of date, because the friends and acquaintances they belonged to are currently dispersed all over the globe, in search of greener pastures and employment.
+It’s in the fact that half my phone contacts are out of date.
+The friends and acquaintances they belonged to are currently dispersed all over the globe, in search of greener pastures and employment.

 It’s the fact that for the last two years, my apartment building has not had central heating because half of the residents simply cannot pay for the gas.
-And before it gets all a bit Dickensian, I’m personally fine thanks to air conditioning and more layers than a nineties teenager discovering grunge, but I suspect the old pensioner lady living in the third floor is not.
+And before it gets all a bit Dickensian, I’m personally fine.
+Air conditioning and more layers than a nineties teenager discovering grunge keep me warm, but don’t know how the pensioner lady in the third floor is doing.

-It’s my favourite dive bar, that has slashed all drink prices to ridiculously low, even by today’s standards, amounts (God bless old anarchist Exarcheia bar owners and their social conscience) no longer bringing you the mandatory for Greece complimentary crisps or nuts for frugal reasons.
+It’s my favourite dive bar.
+All drink prices slashed to ridiculously low, even by today’s standards, because God bless old anarchist Exarcheia bar owners and their social conscience.
+And of course, the mandatory for Greece complimentary crisps or nuts are a thing of the past.

-It’s a friend telling me how people go back to the supermarket to return an extra packet of pasta they bought just so they can offset the price of buying some (cheapest selection) meat.
+It’s a friend telling me how people go back to the supermarket to return an extra packet of pasta they bought just so they can offset the price of buying some cheap cut meat.

-It’s young people stating, without a hint of irony, that they’re not doing ‘too bad’ on a 360 euro a month salary (partly due to not paying rent, because moving away from your parents’ house, even in your thirties, is unthinkable, for survival rather than some old quaint Greek ‘family first’ concept).
+It’s young people stating, without a hint of irony, that they’re not doing ‘too bad’ on a 360 euro a month salary.
+That’s partly due to not paying rent, because moving away from your parents’ house even in your thirties is impossible.
+For survival rather than some old quaint Greek ‘family first’ concept.

-It’s walking fast and trying not to make eye contact with the countless homeless people in the city centre, which is something I’d become used to in London, but used to be unthinkable here: even the extended family/friends safety net we used to have here in lieu of a proper social state has become shredded to bits.
+It’s walking fast and trying not to make eye contact with the countless homeless people in the city centre, which is something I’d become used to in London, but used to be unimaginable here.
+Even the extended family and friends safety net we used to have here, in lieu of a proper social state, has become shredded to bits.

 It’s the absolute absence of hope.